The AR in AR-15 stands for “Armalite Rifle.”

 A common misconception is that AR stands for “assault rifle,” but that’s not the case.
 And no, it doesn’t stand for “automatic rifle” either.

-For the record, the way states legally define “assault rifles” varies dramatically between states, and journalists have a tendency to basically use “scary looking” as their definition or to act like there’s not a standardized definition at all, depending on their agenda.
+For the record, the way states legally define “assault rifles” varies dramatically between states, and journalists have a tendency to basically use “scary looking” as their definition or to act like there’s not a standardized definition at all.

-The US Army does have a standard definition, however.
-The US Army considers a firearm an assault rifle if it meets all of the following conditions:
+The US Army also has a standard definition if something meets all the following conditions:

 - It is capable of selective fire;

-- It has an intermediate-power cartridge: more power than a pistol but less than a standard rifle or battle rifle, such as the 7.92×33mm Kurz, the 7.62x39mm and the 5.56x45mm NATO;
+- It has an intermediate-power cartridge: more power than a pistol but less than a standard rifle or battle rifle

-- It has ammunition must be supplied from a detachable box magazine; and
+- It has ammunition must be supplied from a detachable box magazine

 - It has an effective range of at least 300 metres (330 yards).

 Rifles like the AR-15, which is widely cited as an example of an assault rifle, fundamentally fail to meet this definition in that they don’t have selective fire capabilities – they can’t be set to shoot automatically as well as semi-automatically.
 Only one trigger press = one shot.

 Furthermore, new fully automatic firearms have been banned in the United States since the Firearm Owners’ Protection Act of 1986, and they aren’t easy to get ahold of illegally for anyone except well connected career criminals.